DNS - Domain Name System in Computer Networking

 Setting Up a DNS Server

-Setting up a DNS server involves installing DNS software, configuring zone files, and ensuring proper network connectivity and security.
+Setting up a DNS server involves installing DNS software (like BIND, PowerDNS), configuring zone files with appropriate records, and ensuring proper network connectivity and security.
+Key steps include: choosing authoritative vs. recursive configuration, setting up master/slave relationships, configuring firewall rules for port 53, and implementing logging for troubleshooting.

 Configuring DNS for a Small Organization